Immigration Act of 1917: Aftermath

 Almost immediately, the provisions of the law were challenged by southwestern businesses.
-U.S. entry into World War I, a few months after the law's passage, prompted a waiver of the Act's provisions on Mexican agricultural workers.
+US entry into World War I, a few months after the law's passage, prompted a waiver of the act's provisions on Mexican agricultural workers.
 It was soon extended to include Mexicans working in the mining and railroad industries; these exemptions continued through 1921.
-The act was modified by the Immigration Act of 1924, which imposed general quotas on the Eastern Hemisphere and extended the Asiatic barred zone to Japan.
-During World War II, the U.S. modified the immigration acts with quotas for their allies in China and the Philippines.
+The act was modified by the Immigration Act of 1924, which imposed general quotas on the Eastern Hemisphere and extended the Asiatic Barred Zone to Japan.
+During World War II, the US modified the immigration acts with quotas for their allies in China and the Philippines.
 The Luce–Celler Act of 1946 ended discrimination against Asian Indians and Filipinos, who were accorded the right to naturalization, and allowed a quota of 100 immigrants per year.

 The Immigration Act of 1917 was later altered formally by the Immigration and Nationality Act of 1952, known as the McCarran-Walter Act.
 McCarren-Walter extended the privilege of naturalization to Japanese, Koreans, and other Asians, revised all previous laws and regulations regarding immigration, naturalization, and nationality, and collected them into one comprehensive statute.
 Legislation barring homosexuals as immigrants remained part of the immigration code until passage of the Immigration Act of 1990.